SK8-PTY-LTD/SK8Tech_Document/en/team/software/chrome.md

 Due to its rich developer tools, and wide range of plugins, here at [SK8Tech](https://sk8.tech), we use Chrome as our **default browser**.

 To extend its capability, as well as maximize your productivity.
-We recommend installing the following plugins.
+We recommend installing the following [Chrome Extensions](https://chrome.google.com/webstore/category/extensions).

 # Must have

 1. [Asana](https://chrome.google.com/webstore/detail/asana-extension-for-chrom/khnpeclbnipcdacdkhejifenadikeghk)
+This is a must-have extension for every Sk8Tech employee.

 1. [Clicky](https://chrome.google.com/webstore/detail/clicky-for-slack/bllgmdlgbbmijcoecbnmgeoekhebgmac)
 1. [Buffer](https://chrome.google.com/webstore/detail/buffer/noojglkidnpfjbincgijbaiedldjfbhh)
 1. [Viewedit](https://chrome.google.com/webstore/detail/viewedit-%E2%80%93-screen-voice-a/jiihcciniecimeajcniapbngjjbonjan)